 We also organised a final bat survey to update the surveys carried out in 2019, just to ensure that the church was not a maternity colony (it isn’t) and to provide the final information necessary for the report to Natural England requesting a licence to conduct the repair works to the roof subject to providing mitigations such as alternative roosting places for the bats, and ensuring that bats are not harmed as the roof is dismantled.

 This work was conducted by Jones and Sons Environmental Services, who have constantly impressed us with their dedication and knowledge.
 Crawling around by torchlight looking for bat droppings, and then identifying them, is not everyone’s cup of tea!

-Our Architect, Karen Butti from Thomas Ford and Partners, has drawn up detailed plans for the repairs in close consultation with Structural Engineer Clive Dawson from Hockley and Dawson.
-The costings have been overseen at all stages by our experienced Quantity Surveyor Trevor Groom from Press and Starkey.
+Our Architect, Karen Butti from Thomas Ford and Partners, drew up detailed plans for the repairs in close consultation with Structural Engineer Clive Dawson from Hockley and Dawson.
+The costings were overseen at all stages by our experienced Quantity Surveyor Trevor Groom from Press and Starkey.
 We have an excellent Project Manager in James Mellish from JM Environmental, and equally excellent Interpretation Consultant Rachel Steward from Wild Play and Education.
 Our Activity Plan benefited from valuable advice provided by Claire Adler, and we are using Alis Templeton to advise on the Evaluation of engagement activities.